Scott Servais: 2016–2021

 Servais received his second ejection as a manager on April 16, 2017, after first base umpire C. B. Bucknor originally called Leonys Martín's grounder a foul ball and changed the ruling after Rangers first baseman Mike Napoli pleaded with Bucknor that it was a fair ball and Rangers manager Jeff Banister was on his way out to plead his case.
-On May 25, 2017, Servais received his third ejection of his managerial career on a questionable called third strike on Guillermo Heredia against the Washington Nationals.
-His second season concluded six games under .500, a record of 84 losses to 78 wins, achieving third place in the American League (AL) West.
+On May 25, Servais received his third ejection of his managerial career on a questionable called third strike on Guillermo Heredia against the Washington Nationals.
+His second season concluded six games under .500, a record of 84 losses to 78 wins, third place in the American League (AL) West.

 On July 20, 2018, Dipoto announced that Servais' contract would be extended for an undisclosed salary and number of years.
 This extension came when the 2018 Mariners were playing 58–39, the fourth-best record in the MLB.
 The team would falter after the All-Star break and finished the season in third place in the AL West, 14 games behind the first-place Houston Astros, and 8 games out of a wild card berth.

+Servais (right) with Omar Narváez in 2019.

-Following the 2018 season, Dipoto was given clearance to trade away the team's best players in order to rebuild towards future strength.
-In kind, the 2019 Mariners finished 68–94 after a blistering, franchise-best 13–2 start.
-The 2020 season was a development of the future crop of players, with a better result at 27–33.
+Following the 2018 season, Dipoto traded away many of the team's best players in order to rebuild toward the future.
+As a result, the 2019 Mariners finished 68–94 after a franchise-best 13–2 start.
+The shortened 2020 season had a better result at 27–33.
 Through the 2019 and 2020 season, rumors circulated about Servais' long-term career stability with the Mariners, although Dipoto and other front office staff voiced confidence in Servais.

-In 2021, Servais led the Mariners to their best season since 2003, finishing with a 90–72 record and two games back in the American League Wild Card race.
-The Mariners won despite a run differential of -51, the worst ever for a team with at least 90 wins; on the final day of the season, needing a win to possibly force a tie for the Wild Card, the Mariners lost to the Angels.
+In 2021, Servais led the Mariners to their best season since 2003, finishing with a 90–72 record and two games back in the AL Wild Card race.
+The Mariners won despite a run differential of -51, the worst ever for a team with at least 90 wins.
+Servais joked that the team had a positive "fun differential", which led Baseball Reference to add that fictional statistic to the team's page.
+On the final day of the season, needing a win to possibly force a tie for the Wild Card, the Mariners lost to the Angels.
 Servais placed second in voting for the AL Manager of the Year Award, behind Kevin Cash of the Tampa Bay Rays.
 On September 1, the Mariners announced that Servais had agreed to a multi-year extension with the club.